TourMe

 6. What happened after the conquest — and why it still matters

 After the Spanish conquest, much of Tenochtitlán was destroyed, and Mexico City was built on top of it.
-That means modern CDMX still carries layers of the Mexica world beneath its streets — in ruins, symbols, and place names.
+That means modern CDMX still carries layers of the Mexica world beneath its streets — in ruins, symbols, and place names, including at the Templo Mayor in Centro Histórico.

 Want the short, interactive version?